pnminh/aws-solutions-architect-associate-notes-SAAC03/storage/EBS.md

 ## Raid

 ### Raid 0
-- use if IO is more important than fault tolerance
+- use if IO is more important than fault tolerance(parallel)
 ### Raid 1
-- use if fault tolerance is more important than IO
+- use if fault tolerance is more important than IO(duplicate)